DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 ## PQ and Anonymized DNSCrypt

 Anonymized DNSCrypt relays forward opaque DNSCrypt queries and require no changes for PQ.
 A query that carries a ciphertext keeps the classical query shape with a larger `<client-pk>` field, and a resumed query uses the resume shape above; both are opaque to a relay.
-The relay check that a response is smaller than the query is satisfied automatically for queries that carry a ciphertext, because they are large.
-A resumed query is small, so a client using Anonymized DNSCrypt MUST keep enough padding on a resumed UDP query for the relay's size check to pass, or send it over TCP.
+The relay check that an encrypted response is smaller than the query is satisfied automatically for queries that carry a ciphertext, because they are large.
+A resumed query is small, so a client using Anonymized DNSCrypt MUST keep enough padding on a resumed UDP query for the relay's encrypted-response size check to pass, or send it over TCP.

+Certificate retrieval through a relay is different: the relay forwards the certificate query to the resolver over UDP and forwards a matching certificate response back to the client.
+PQ-capable resolvers that want to be reachable through relays therefore SHOULD follow the UDP certificate response size recommendations in Certificate Retrieval Amplification.

 ## PQ Downgrade Protection